Applied Behavioral Analysis (ABA)

 What makes Autism Partnership different from other agencies is that we focus on building strong learning foundations.
 If children have disruptive and interfering behaviors it is extremely difficult for them to learn.
 Therefore we must concentrate our efforts on teaching them essential skills so that we can truly build upon their abilities to learn.
 Teaching children “how to learn” is essential.
 Tragically, building a strong foundation is often neglected.

 However, without a strong behavioral foundation it is extremely difficult to teach critical skills such as communication, social and play skills.
 Of course, it takes hard work on everyone’s part.
 Skilled professionals conducting effective intervention, schools providing appropriate education and well-trained teachers, and parents providing love and support to become experts in their own right, are all important players in the partnership.
-Our intervention approach applies sound teaching principles of learning to help children succeed.
+Our approach to intervention applies sound teaching principles of learning to help children succeed.
 Improvement is simply not enough.
-Our children, their brothers, sisters and parents deserve the highest quality of life.
+Our children and their families deserve the highest quality of life.

 - Develop strong and natural reinforcers so that learning can easily transfer to the real world.
 When children are motivated by activities, social interaction, and the desire to learn, one does not have to rely upon artificial reinforcers.